-Section 1.
-Harassment, Violence, and Threats of Violence Prohibited.
+Section 1: Bullying, Intimidation, Violence, and Threats of Violence Prohibited.

-No student shall engage in or be subjected to harassment, violence, threats of violence, or intimidation by any other student that is based on any of the specific characteristics that have been identified by the Board in this policy.
-Students who violate this policy will be subject to disciplinary sanctions.
+No student shall engage in nor should any be subjected to bullying, violence, threats of violence or intimidation by any other student that is based on any of the specific characteristics set forth in this policy.
+Students who violate this policy will be subject to appropriate disciplinary sanctions as specified in the Student Code of Conduct, subject to the investigating school administrator's authority and decision.

-Section 2.
-Definitions.
+Section 2: Definitions